jorgensd/dolfinx-tutorial/_sources/chapter2/nonlinpoisson.md

 # A nonlinear Poisson equation
 Authors: Anders Logg and Hans Petter Langtangen

-We shall now adress how to solve nonlinear PDEs.
+We shall now address how to solve non-linear PDEs.
 We will see that non-linear problems introduce some subtle differences on how we define the variational form.

 ## The PDE problem
-As a model for the solution of nonlinear PDEs, we take the following non-linear Poisson equation
+As a model for the solution of non-linear PDEs, we take the following non-linear Poisson equation
 \begin{align}
     - \nabla \cdot (q(u) \nabla u)&=f && \text{in } \Omega,\\
     u&=u_D && \text{on } \partial \Omega,